odinuv/web/_includes/common/javascript-1.md

 {% endhighlight %}

 In the above code, first I create a list `ul` element (`newList` variable).
 Then I pick an existing HTML element (with id `container`) and add the list as a child of the container.
 Then I add two items to the list.
-Notice the difference between assigning `innerHTML` and `textContent`.
+Notice the difference between assigning `innerHTML` and `textContent` (or `innerText`) attribute.
 The latter is much safer approach, not susceptible to [XSS attacks](/articles/security/xss/).

+{: .note}
+All of this is possible thanks to [*DHTML* (dynamic HTML)](https://en.wikipedia.org/wiki/Dynamic_HTML).
+It is an ability of the web browser that allows it to change actual rendering of a page after HTML structure change made with JavaScript takes place.

 ### Task -- Toggle Class Using a Button Click
 Make a button and some HTML element with an `id` attribute.
 Attach a click event to the button using an `onclick` attribute.